 What is a health insurance Explanation of Benefits (EOB)?An Explanation of Benefits (EOB) Statement is a notification provided to members when a healthcare benefits claim is processed by Blue Cross and Blue Shield of Illinois (BCBSIL).
 The EOB outlines the expenses submitted by the provider and shows how the claim was processed.
 In most cases, an EOB will be mailed to you after a claim has been finalized.
 If you signed up for paperless statements, you will instead get an email notice when your EOB is ready for viewing through your Blue Access for MembersSM (BAM) account .When you receive your EOB, don’t just glance at it and toss it aside.
 It’s an important record of claims for medical services and benefit coverage, so you should always carefully check your EOB.
 Double check that the services you received match the services you’ve been billed for.
 If something doesn’t quite look right, call us at the number on the back of your Member ID card or ask your doctor about it.
 Keep your EOBs on file for future reference -- just in case questions come up later about a claim or your bill.
 If you’re registered for BAM, we store your EOBs there for 18 months.

 The EOB may include additional information:

 Check out the sample EOB below.
 Keep in mind, every plan is different and the charges on your EOB are according to your plan’s coverage and the services you received.

 Key areas of your EOB:

-To learn more about your EOB, click on the Health Care School section of BAM or check out any of these great Help Desk videos!
+To learn more about your EOB, check out BAM or any of these great Health Care Coverage 1-on-1 videos!